jwiegley/johnwiegley/drafts/drafts.md

 love ("teach it the science of the love of God!"), to the end that one may recognize the True Source, and devote both heart and soul.

-# The Gateless Gate of The Mumonkan: Mumon's Preface

-r/zen
-jwiegley

-If you are that Way, what is this talk of entering and not entering?
-Even if you set black next to white, all you see is your own reflection.
-Having made a gate of the Gateless, we wear our arms out pulling at the handle!

-# [Meta] Dharma Challange

-r/zen
-jwiegley

-A brain cell said to a foot cell: “You’re so ignorant and unenlightened!”

-The foot cell replied: “What is this ‘you’?”

-Brain cell was greatly awakened.

-When a light bulb becomes irritated by shadows, he’s forgotten something.

 # Trust versus Faith

-r/zen
-jwiegley

 If I may hazard an analogy: